Nid989/Experiments-on-DRSM-corpus/README.md

 ## Setup

-As these notebooks were implemented using google collab, there is a basic setup required to run these notebooks.
+As these notebooks were implemented using Google Colab, there is a basic setup required to run these notebooks.
 We recommend using google colab for avoinding any complications.

 * Step 1.
 Upload the notebook on google colab or use the link provided in the above table and enable the GPU configuration.
 * Step 2.
 Install all necessary dependencies that are mentioned in the initial cell blocks